Aphatheology/UnitConverter/README.md

 # Scrimba Solo Project - Unit Converter

-This is a solution to the [Unit Converter by Scrimba](https://scrimba.com/learn/learnjavascript/).
+This is a solution to the [Unit Converter Project by Scrimba](https://scrimba.com/learn/learnjavascript/).

 ## Table of contents